chrischang5/ibgrades/README.md

 ![image](https://user-images.githubusercontent.com/64388914/148728441-f9bc9505-3e5f-4706-bbb7-bc3bd0715815.png)

 ## Cascading Dropdowns
-Dropdowns dynamically populate based on previous selections in the search bar.
+Dropdowns dynamically populate based on previous selections in the search bar and based on what is readily available in the database.

 Example: Currently only May 2018 and May 2019 data is available and this is reflected in the dropdown